-The NZ domestic nominal CPUE was updated from aggregated catch and effort data provided in the 2017 interim update of the CCSBT database.
+The NZ domestic nominal CPUE was updated from aggregated catch and effort data provided in the 2019 interim update of the CCSBT database.
 The CPUE series has been compiled for longline vessels only; the handline/troll fishery virtually disappeared in the 1990s.
+The charter fishery ceased in 2016.
 The NZ domestic nominal CPUE is aggregated across all age classes and all catch, irrespective of target species.

-Overall, catch rates in the NZ domestic fishery have increased over the last decade, with a sharp increase seen since 2007 (Fig 3).
-There were a marked increases in 2014 and 2016, with a small increase in 2017.
+Overall, catch rates in the NZ domestic fishery have increased over the last decade, with a sharp increase seen since 2007 (Fig 4).
+There were marked increases in 2014 and 2016, with a small decrease in 2018.
 This nominal CPUE does not take into account any fleet or operational changes.
 CCSBT-ESC/1409/SBT Fisheries - New Zealand notes that due to changes in the domestic fleet structure and the "Olympic system" under which the NZ fishery operated prior to 2004, trends in the domestic fishery CPUE may not provide reliable information on trends in the vulnerable biomass.

-Fig. 3.
+Fig. 4.
 Nominal CPUE (number per 1000 hooks) for the NZ domestic longline fishery.